umeshgeeta/go/README.md

 - how to use the code mentioned here, or
 - if you need any additional functionality in the current code.
 I will try my best to have it included.

+Code is under MIT License, so it is least restrictive.

 Have a look and enjoy!

 Thanks for visiting!!!